timeoutFFFF/CTF_writeups/2018/dragon_ctf/production_pwn/Readme.md

 * Open 12 more lyrics files to reach a total of 31 (19 +12) FDs.
 In my exploit, I used the lyrics file `./data/Metallica/Battery`.
 * Open the flag file as 32nd FD.
 * Read `./data/Metallica/Battery` till the end of the file.
 * Read the flag file.
-This will not print out the flag because of the check at (3).
+This will not print out the flag because of the check at (6).
 * Read the `./data/Metallica/Battery` file again which reached the EOF.
-This should print out the flag.
+This should print out the flag because the variable `buffer` is not initialized at `(3)` and it may contain a stale value (in this case the flag).
+We already reached the EOF so `bytes_read` at `(4)`  is 0 and the `if` condition at `(5)` fails.
+This means the check of the string "DrgnS" is bypassed and the flag will be displayed.